FriFugl/MathEcon/README.md

-# Least Squares Monte Marlo methods for American option pricing
+# Least Squares Monte Carlo methods for American option pricing
 This is an implementation of the least-squares monte carlo method developed by Longstaff & Schwartz to price american style options.
 It has been implemented to be capable of pricing Bermudan swaptions and American (or Bermudan) stock options.

 * `_processes` contains a class representing a stochastic process.